impress-org/givewp/README.md

 # ATTENTION BETA TESTERS
 Please feel free to make Issues.
 If you have a pull request (we LOVE that!), please make that to the 0.8 branch.

+p.s.
+We'd also love for you to hit that "star" and become a stargazer.
+Thanks!

 # [Give - Democratizing Generosity](https://givewp.com "Give - Democratizing Generosity") #

 We know how important fundraising online is to accomplish your goals.
 For many non-profits, churches, candidates, schools and causes, online fundraising on your WordPress website is likely to be the most critical part.